 The American College of Sports Medicine’s Worldwide Survey of Fitness Trends revealed High Intensity Interval Training (HIIT) as the top fitness fad for 2014.
 What’s next?
 Kettle Bell yoga, pole dancing on Power Plates?
-Have we totally lost the plot?

 Exercise has become yet another chore in a long list of to–dos.
 How the heck did this happen?
-Exercise is really about body movement and movement is what animals do – Around 500 million years ago, animals left the oceans and began to explore the land.
+Exercise is really about body movement and movement should be innately pleasurable.

 We evolved to move our bodies in order to run from threats, farm the fields, make and raise children, hunt for food, draw on caves and shoot arrows.
-Somewhere along the line, body movement has morphed into exercise.
+Somewhere along the line, body movement has morphed into body exercise.

 - dancercise (1967)